 - Normally, family is your highest value, but after some personal reflection, you are ready to be more adventurous, so you agree to your spouse accepting a job that requires you to move away from family.

-- Normally, career is your highest value, but you agree to have a second child.
+- Normally, a career is your highest value, but you agree to have a second child.

 Conflict resolution is easy, right?
 It is until it isn’t.
 If you find you can’t come to a resolution in one of the above four ways, you’ll need to go deeper to explore the source of your values.
 Could you be holding onto a value because of some unmet emotional need?
 Perhaps something like one of the following is true: